CrzongA/dyslexia_eyetracking/notes.md

 ### Algo

+1. track face-eye position on screen
+    - Haar Cascade for detecting eye location on camera
+        - need to train my own? prebuilt in opencv not stable
-1. track face-eye position on screen and calibrate eye movement with screen dimension
+2. calibrate eye movement with screen dimension
-2.
+    - grayscale thresholding to find pupil

 ### OpenCV